Our Approach to Education

 Service cultivates in us a quality of humility, without which our efforts would remain rooted in self-interest.
 Engagement in work – joining with others in the simple tasks of everyday life, provides us with the opportunity to put this into practice.
 There is also the opportunity to learn new skills and discover other dimensions to oneself.

-Regular devotional practice establishes constancy in our awareness of reality, refinement of our sensibilities and cultivates the quality of heart.
+Devotional practice establishes constancy in our awareness, refinement of our sensibilities and cultivates the quality of heart.
 Through devotional practice we come closer to our deepest motivation and reason for being.

 To find out more, visit these links: